Privacy Policy

 6.10 Data from third-party sources and data generated by third parties

-- User feedback from other users (comments, ratings)
+- User feedback from other users (comments, reviews),

 6.11 Sensitive data (special categories of personal data)

-We do not collect any special categories of personal data within the meaning of Art.
-9 GDPR (e.g. health data, religious affiliation), unless the user voluntarily publishes such information in content or messages.
+We do not collect special categories of personal data within the meaning of Article 9 of the GDPR (e.g. health data, religious affiliation), unless the user voluntarily publishes such information in content or messages.
 Such publication is the sole responsibility of the user.

 § 7 Principles of personal data processing